Oakland Cultural Sites

 African American Museum & Library of Oakland

-DESCRIPTION: Founded in 1965, the museum is dedicated to discover, preserve, interpret and share the historical and cultural experiences of African Americans in California and the West for present and future generations; features 160 collections in the archives of prominent families, pioneers, churches, social, political organizations and newspapers are available on microfilm; AAMLO’s oral history collection researchers help you listen to interviews with local civil rights activists, educators, writers, and musicians; also home to the Eternal Voices video library containing more than 80 years of African American East Bay history; has a rapidly filling calendar of book lectures by nationally recognized authors
+DESCRIPTION: Founded in 1965, the museum is dedicated to discover, preserve, interpret and share the historical and cultural experiences of African Americans in California and the West for present and future generations.
+It features 160 collections in the archives of prominent families, pioneers, churches, social, political organizations and newspapers are available on microfilm; AAMLO’s oral history collection researchers help you listen to interviews with local civil rights activists, educators, writers, and musicians.
+The venue is also home to the Eternal Voices video library containing more than 80 years of African American East Bay history.
+Check the website for calendar of lectures by nationally recognized authors.

 DAYS & HOURS: Tue-Sat Noon-5:30p

 RAPID TRANSIT: BART 12th Street/City Center Station

 PARKING: across the street in City Center garage